-As the Angelshark was already included on Annex 1 of the MOU, the species will benefit from the agreed measures and actions under the MOU and its Conservation Plan as well as from technical guidance for its conservation, provided by the Advisory Committee and Conservation Working Group of the MOU.
+In the event that the Angelshark were to be included on Annex 1 of the MOU, the species would benefit from the agreed measures and actions under the MOU and its Conservation Plan as well as from technical guidance for its conservation, provided by the MOU's Advisory Committee and Conservation Working Group.

-In return, these Concerted Actions will support the overall implementation of the Sharks MOU.
+In return, these Concerted Actions would support the overall implementation of the Sharks MOU.
 In particular, to increase knowledge of Angelsharks and to improve management and international cooperation amongst Range States and with relevant organizations.

-The CMS Family Bycatch Working Group, which was set up in 2016, reviews existing measures to mitigate or reduce bycatch of CMS species and aims ensure that recommended measure benefit all taxa.
-The results of the proposed Concerted Actions will also contribute to this work.
+The CMS Family Bycatch Working Group, which was set up in 2016, reviews existing measure to mitigate or reduce bycatch of CMS species and aims ensure that recommended measure benefit all taxa.
+The results of the proposed Concerted Actions would also contribute to this work.